Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution: Experimental Results

 \subsection{\textit{Training}}

 VCTK \cite{vctk} is used as a dataset both for training and validation.
-The data is first cut into \textit{VCTK-train} and \textit{VCTK-test}, following the same data-splitting scheme from the previous work \cite{kuleshov2017audiosuperresolutionusing} then sampled at 48 kHz.
-We chunk about 0.7 seconds of data to use for training.
-We randomly set the cutoff frequency between 2 kHz and 12 kHz and then pass the data through an order-8 Chebyshev filter.
-The signal is down-sampled to a target sampling rate and then up-sampled back to 48 kHz to remove the high-frequency components completely.
-We normalize the signal onto $[-1, 1]$ in training because our model has \textit{tanh} activation on the last layer to predict the HR signal.
+The data were first cut into \textit{VCTK-train} and \textit{VCTK-test}, following the same data splitting scheme from the previous work \cite{kuleshov2017audiosuperresolutionusing} then were sampled at 48 kHz.
+We segmented about 0.7 seconds of data to use for training.
+We randomly set the cutoff frequency between 2 kHz and 12 kHz and then passed the data through an order-8 Chebyshev type 1 filter.
+The signal is downsampled to a target sampling rate and then upsampled back to 48 kHz to remove the high-frequency components completely.
+We normalized the signal onto $[-1, 1]$ in training because our model has \textit{tanh} activation on the last layer to generate the HR signal.
+For the calculation of the mel spectrogram, we use 80 mel filterbanks, the Hanning window with a window length of 2048 and a hop length of 512 for both the training and the evaluation.
+For the computation of Multi-Resolution STFT loss, we followed the default configuration of the open-source tool.\footnote{\url{https://github.com/csteinmetz1/auraloss}}

-Every model is trained for 25 epochs with early stopping to prevent overfitting.
-AdamW is used as an optimizer with $\beta_1=0.6$ and $\beta_2=0.99$.
-The learning rate is initially set to $2e-4$ with warm-up and weight decay.
-Experiments were conducted under 2 RTX A6000 GPUs with batch size set to 64, which takes roughly 8 hours to train our model.
+The model was trained for 25 epochs, during which we stopped the training when the validation loss does not decrease for three consecutive epochs.
+AdamW\cite{adamw} is used as an optimizer with $\beta_1=0.6$ and $\beta_2=0.99$.
+We set the learning rate to $4e-5$ for both the generator and the discriminator, which linearly increases to $2e-4$ in epoch 5 and then decreases with exponential weight decay with $\gamma$ set to 0.999.
+We apply gradient clipping to both the generator and the discriminator with a maximum norm of 2 to stabilize the training process.
+Experiments were conducted under 2 RTX A6000 GPUs with batch size set to 64, which took approximately 8 hours to train our model.